The time has finally come– your child is going to college! Here are some helpful tips to make the most of the process.

 What Are Tips for Parents When Kids Going to College?

 You stuck it out, you did your time.
-And after that bittersweet rush of awkward, frustrating, and (hopefully) rewarding emotions that came along with high school, a brand new chapter has been opened– College!
+And after that bittersweet rush of awkward, frustrating, and (hopefully) rewarding emotions that came along with high school, a brand new chapter of school has been opened– College!
 Little Johnny and Baby Suzie aren’t so little anymore– they’re only a few steps away from… the real world!
 So, what happens now?

 Well, whether they’re headed across the country or just to the other side of town, those emotions and feelings that came included with the package deal of parenting aren’t going anywhere.
 But what do you do with those feelings?
 How do you give your quickly maturing youngsters the space they (and you) desperately need?
 Yes, they’re still begging you for that extra Chick-Fil-A cash, and yes, they’re still expecting you’ll get the car inspected.
 More than likely, there’s a whole list of things they’ll need from you regardless of how far away they are, and that’s okay.